Read original article here: http://www.itproportal.com/2016/05/26/streamlining-the-data-migration-process/

 How can you guarantee integrity when data is drawn from multiple sources?

 Data sync tools need to be designed to ensure that content updated in one place is automatically and seamlessly updated in all other locations, whether these be different access points, such as web, desktops and mobile devices, or content systems, such as SharePoint or Enterprise Content Management (ECM) systems.

-Syncplicity enterprise file sync and share (EFSS) clients have built in, robust consistency checking and re-try mechanisms, as well as the ability to continue the completion of file transfer when the network returns after connectivity interruption.
+Syncplicity by Axway enterprise file sync and share (EFSS) clients have built in, robust consistency checking and re-try mechanisms, as well as the ability to continue the completion of file transfer when the network returns after connectivity interruption.
 If a file is updated via one client, all other clients are immediately notified to sync the new version of the file.

 Can archive and geriatric data be separated and removed as part of the migration process?

 All companies suffer from data bloat and the volume of legacy files users leave in their wake is expanding at an alarming rate.
 Change points, such as a migration project, are good times to ensure that old and no longer relevant content is not perpetuated in the new system.
 Some of this content needs to be archived in case it has to be produced later for regulatory compliance reasons, but much of the older content is able to be deleted, and should be, to avoid the corporate risk of retaining content forever.

 Does utilising a data hub make content more accessible across a range of platforms?